benjamrio/benjamrio/README.md

 👀 Looking forward to learn about Big Data and Cloud Computing

+### Contact Me!
+📧 Drop me a mail or a twitter DM for questions or collaborations.<br>
+💡 By the way I have a list of ideas I would like to further design and implement, you can find it [here](https://github.com/benjamrio/project_ideas)!
+I would be happy to work with you on one of this project.
 <!---
 benjamrio/benjamrio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.